Canned Answers to Stale Objections

 sacraments are valid.

-It
+It is

-the Church supplies jurisdiction to validly administer the sacrament of penance
+Church supplies jurisdiction to validly administer the sacrament of penance

 because it is the individual Catholic who selects the priest to hear his